Nixtla/statsforecast/experiments/neuralprophet/README.md

 ## Background

-History tends to repeat itself, but it is in the forecasting community's best interest that [FaceBook-`Prophet`'s tainted memory](https://github.com/Nixtla/statsforecast/tree/main/experiments/arima_prophet_adapter) acts as a warning to not commit the same mistakes and adopt overpromising new models.

 In this experiment, we test [`NeuralProphet`](https://neuralprophet.com/html/index.html)'s introduction as a "successor" to Facebook-`Prophet` and compare it with classic Exponential Smoothing (`ETS`).
 We show that it is not the case that `ETS` has "too restrictive assumptions and parametric nature limit their performance in real-world applications" as claimed by `NeuralProphet`'s [paper](https://arxiv.org/pdf/2111.15397.pdf).
-Moreover, we show that `NeuralProphet`'s predictions are outperformed both in accuracy and computation time by this half-century-old model.
+Moreover, we show that `NeuralProphet`'s predictions are outperformed both in accuracy and computation time by this statistical model.

 ## Empirical validation